"A classic is something that everybody wants to have read and nobody wants to read." - Mark Twain

 Coolidge painted this image as part of a series of sixteen paintings of dogs playing cards, commissioned by a company called Brown & Bigelow, to be used in a marketing campaign to promote cigars back in the early 1900's.
 Over the past century this image has been reproduced a countless number of times and has gained a high level of recognition, despite not being considered a "fine" work of art.
 The image pervades American culture in a way not unlike images of Elvis, Marilyn Monroe, and other iconic images.
 (A Google image search for "famous paintings" finds this one at the #2 spot)

 And what about Coolidge himself?
 He was born in upstate New York, and settled in Rochester, NY as an adult.
 He didn't have any formal training in art, but liked to draw and got a job creating comics for his local newspaper when he was in his twenties.
-It is not clear how he received the commission for the series of paintings, but it remains his best-known body of work.
+It is not clear how he received the commission for the series of cigar paintings, but it remains his best-known body of work.